 Hydrocodone Withdrawal Symptoms

-A tell-tale sign of physical addiction is the withdrawal symptoms which can kick in within hours of last use, whether you stop taking hydrocodone abruptly or even gradually taper use.
+A tell-tale sign of physical addiction is the withdrawal symptoms which can kick in within hours of last use, whether you stop taking the drug abruptly or even gradually taper use.
 Trying to quit “cold turkey” can cause very painful symptoms and may pose health risks such as seizures.
 Symptoms can also depend on the severity of the drug dependence.
 One of the most obvious symptoms of withdrawal is a strong drug craving which can be both physical and psychological.
 Long-term users and those who abuse hydrocodone may have more intense withdrawal symptoms.
-Other signs to watch for include mood changes, agitation, tremors, runny nose, chills, sneezing, yawning, sleeplessness, anxiousness, restlessness, weakness, flu-like symptoms, depression, hallucination, delirium, cramps, diarrhea, sweating, vomiting, muscle and bone pain, confusion, extreme irritability and muscle spasms.
-When searching for reliable and safe detox programs for hydrocodone addiction, it’s important to find one that medically manages withdrawal.
-This will help ensure safety of the patient and increases the likelihood that relapse won’t occur.

-Safe, Confidential Hydrocodone Detox is A Phone Call Away
+Safe, Confidential Hydrocodone Treatment is a Phone Call Away

 The Waismann Method® for hydrocodone addiction, assists patient in a humane and private way to get through the period of painful withdrawal.
 We offer a number of medical protocol for detoxification based on each patient specific needs.